StanfordSpezi/Spezi/Sources/Spezi/Spezi.docc/Spezi.md

 > Tip: The <doc:Spezi-Guide> and <doc:Documentation-Guide> guides define the requirements for Spezi-based modules, including terminology, hints, and examples of structuring your Spezi module, Swift Package, and surrounding repository.

-A ``Standard`` defines the key component that orchestrates the data flow in the application by meeting requirements defined by modules.
+A ``Standard`` defines the key coordinator that orchestrates the data flow in the application by meeting requirements defined by modules.
 You can learn more about the ``Standard`` protocol and when it is advised to create your own standard in your application in the <doc:Standard> documentation.

 A ``Module`` defines a software subsystem providing distinct and reusable functionality.